RaspberryEuphoria/eslint-plugin-enforce-ids-in-jsx/README.md

 ```

 Then configure the rules you want to use under the rules section.
+This readme provides an [exhaustive list](#supported-rules) with details and config options for each rules.

 ```json
 {